jetsup/s3-phone/README.md

 ## Future improvements

-Replace all the callback directive strings with enum.
+-   [ ] Replace all the callback directive strings with enum.
+-   [ ] Save all WiFi password to storage.